Pacific Flyway Council

 Cooperative Management

-Biologists from state, federal, and provincial wildlife and land-management agencies, university students and faculty, and others develop management plans for the cooperative management of migratory game bird populations in the Pacific Flyway.
+Biologists from state, federal, and provincial wildlife and land-management agencies, university students and faculty, and others develop management plans for the cooperative management of migratory bird populations in the Pacific Flyway.
 Biologists from the Central Flyway, Canada, Mexico, and Russia contribute to these plans.

 Management Plans Available